-Estate Tax Planning in Tennessee and South Carolina
+Estate Tax Planning in Tennessee, South Carolina, and Florida

 Historically speaking, the federal estate tax is an excise tax levied on the transfer of a person’s assets after death.
 In actuality, it is neither a death tax nor an inheritance tax, but more accurately a transfer tax.
 There are three distinct aspects to federal wealth transfer taxes that comprise what is called the Unified Transfer Tax: Estate Taxes, Gift Taxes, and Generation-Skipping Transfer Taxes.
 Legal planning to avoid or minimize these transfer taxes is both a prudent and an important aspect of comprehensive estate planning.